My finger was poised on the pause button

 “Hi,” she replied.

-I pushed the mix tape over to her side of the desk.
+I pushed the mix tape over to her side of

 “I made this for you.”